baraja-core/doctrine/README.md

 composer require baraja-core/doctrine
 ```

-In the projects `common.neon` you have to define the database credentials.
+In the project's `common.neon` you have to define the database credentials.
 A fully working example of configuration can be found in the `common.neon` file inside this package.

 You can define the configuration simply using parameters (stored in the super-global array `parameters`).